Monolithic Power Systems

-Monolithic Power Systems, Inc. is an American, publicly traded company headquartered in Kirkland, Washington.
+Monolithic Power Systems, Inc. is an American, publicly traded company headquartered in West Palm Beach, Florida.
 It operates in more than 15 locations worldwide.

 Monolithic Power Systems (MPS) provides power circuits for systems found in cloud computing, telecom infrastructures, automotive, industrial applications and consumer applications.

 History

 Monolithic Power Systems, Inc. was founded in 1997 by Michael Hsing, who is the current CEO.
 Prior to the founding of the corporation, Hsing worked as a Senior Silicon Technology Developer at several analog integrated circuit companies.

 The company then diversified into DC/DC products.
 In November 2004, Hsing took the company public with an IPO.
 Since then, the company has grown to incorporate 13 product lines with more than 4,000 products.

 In February 2021, the company was added to the S&P 500.
+In December 2025, MPS was added to the NASDAQ 100.
 In 2023, the company made progress on its long-term ESG goals and diversity goals, including the addition of a second female director to its Board of Directors.
 The company also published its annual ESG report and launched public commitments to reduce Scope 1 and 2 greenhouse gas emissions by 40% by 2030 and to be powered globally by 75% of Renewable Electricity by 2026.

 About

-Monolithic Power Systems is headquartered in Kirkland, Washington.
+Monolithic Power Systems is headquartered in West Palm Beach, Florida.
 The company designs, develops, and markets for communications, storage and computing, consumer electronics, industrial, and automotive markets, in addition to supporting the electrification of transportation.
 Monolithic Power Systems markets its products through third-party distributors and value-added resellers.
 It directly markets to original equipment manufacturers, original design manufacturers, and electronic manufacturing service providers in China, Taiwan, Europe, Korea, Southeast Asia, Japan, and the United States.